croconut/godot-multi-builder/README.md

-# godot-android-builder
+# godot-debug-builder
- Builds a debug version of your Godot game for android
+Builds a debug version of your Godot game for Windows, Mac, Linux and/or Android

+Note: Does not support iOS